OP-TED/eForms-SDK/README.md

 It is composed of the following:
 - `schemas`: This folder contains a provisional release of the schemas.
 There are based on Pre-Award document types of the [UBL 2.3 standard](https://docs.oasis-open.org/ubl/UBL-2.3.html).
 The adopted approach is to keep the whole set of UBL elements but only support the use of a subset.
 It provides the advantage of having the rules outside of the schema.
 Adding extra fields for which a UBL element already exists will not require the definition of a new schema.
-- `docs`: This folder contains source files in Asciidoc format for the eForms documentation.
-The documentation is in English and provides explanations and snippets in addition to the schema.
-The documentation is available in readable HTML format from https://docs.ted.europa.eu.
 - `schematrons`: This folder contains Schematron rules which are used to check the validity of notices as per the eForms regulation.
 Any kind of rule or constraint is implemented in Schematron.
 - `examples`: This folder contains some notice examples together with their validation report in SVRL.
+- `fields`: This folder contains information on the fields that compose an eForms notice.
+- `translations`: This folder contains translations of various labels and short texts used in eForms notices.

+The documentation is available in readable HTML format from https://docs.ted.europa.eu.

 # Versioning